-Module 2b of the Public Service Pay Commission Engage to Change study with specialist streams in the Defence Forces is now underway (see Chapter 6 of the Commission’s first report for the specialist streams included)
+Module 3 of the Public Service Pay Commission Engage to Change study with serving members of the Permanent Defence Forces is now underway

-An invitation which contains a link to the study will be issued directly to personnel in the specialist streams selected to take part.
+An invitation which contains a link to the study will be issued directly to of serving members of the Permanent Defence Forces included in this study.
 This invitation will issue directly through the HR branch of the Defence Forces.

 While there may be no direct benefit to you in participating in this study, the findings from the study will provide an opportunity to help influence policy in the area of recruitment and retention of Defence Forces personnel.